Windows Autopilot Self-Deploying mode

 - Automatically sign in as a local account, for devices configured as a kiosk or digital signage.

-Deploying EAS policies using self-deploying mode for kiosk deployments will cause auto-logon functionality to fail.
+Deploying Exchange ActiveSync (EAS) policies using self-deploying mode for kiosk deployments will cause auto-logon functionality to fail.

-In case the observed results do not match these expectations, consult the Windows Autopilot Troubleshooting documentation.
+In case the observed results don't match these expectations, consult the Windows Autopilot Troubleshooting documentation.